-Finn Creek, North Kitsap Peninsula
+Finn Creek, a tributary to Puget Sound, North Kitsap Peninsula

 1. Design a project to restore the natural processes in lower Finn Creek that create and sustain habitats used by wild fish populations, while meeting County (landowner) and community flood objectives.
 These natural processes include fish passage; sediment sorting, scour, delivery, and longshore drift; riparian shading, filtering, and bank stability; and large wood recruitment.

 2. Provide a demonstration project in Norwegian Point County Park to inform the public about the importance of protecting and restoring watersheds in a wild salmon recovery context.

 This Project’s design elements include: